railroadmedia/intercomeo/README.md

 1. 19:00 → 20:00 (this is the "previous time block")
 2. 20:00 → 21:00 (this is the one that "we are in" — as the request time is 20:13)

-Then pull from the ~~Railtracker DB~~ **Intercomeo DB** the "last_request_at" for the user_id.
+Then pull from the local Intercom***eo*** DB the "last_request_at" for the user_id.
 If this value is within the current timeblock, do nothing.
 If that value not in the current timeblock — with because null or an earlier time — then save request time (rounded down to the hour — 20:00 for example), and persist that to our local Intecomeo DB on the successful Intercom API request.

 Testing